 If you have the "slow lactic acid-clearing" genotype, your muscles have a lower capacity to clear lactic acid, speeding its accumulation and the onset of fatigue.
 (This genotype is found more commonly in endurance athletes who usually have more slow-twitch fibers and greater fatigue resistance.)

-If you’re tiring quickly in workouts, you may need to reduce the amount of weight you’re lifting and slow your movements down until you get stronger.
+The hack: If you’re tiring quickly in workouts, you may need to reduce the amount of weight you’re lifting and slow your movements down until you get stronger.
 Give yourself ample time to recover in between reps, sets, and workouts.
 Always complete a proper warmup so you’re not reducing your range of motion, and work on building your aerobic capacity.
 Increase your endurance with interval training; the oxygen boost will keep your muscles working for longer periods of time and prevent lactic acid buildup.
 Prioritize your hydration and nutrition, too.
 If you’re starving yourself before workouts, you’re sapping all the energy you need to perform.